-Inclusions for bed and breakfast and all-inclusive rates differ, but all include breakfast, shared speedboat transfers from Sihanoukville, a 15-minute Khmer Foot Ritual, access to the private nature reserve and snorkelling kit to use on the House Reef.
+Inclusions for bed and breakfast and all-inclusive rates differ, but all include breakfast, shared speedboat transfers from Sihanoukville, access to the private nature reserve and snorkelling kit to use on the House Reef.

 Tucked into the rainforest, Ila Spa Sanctuary draws on local herbs, oils and sand in treatments such as the Song Saa Blessing, a soothing 150-minute ritual.
 There's also a yoga pavilion by the pool for early morning stretch sessions.